 Book Review $60, $100, $250, plus expenses

-The author is his best sales person even though the best solutions emerge through trial and error for all of us.
-Like Carolyn Howard-Johnson, our Frugal Editor and Promoter says, “Sometimes we have to do what the publisher won’t.”
+The author is his best salesperson, even though the best solutions emerge through trial and error for all of us.
+Like Carolyn Howard-Johnson, our Frugal Editor and Promoter, says, “Sometimes we have to do what the publisher won’t.”
 We must remember whatever we do to market our books; nothing significant can be accomplished by acting alone.

 Most of us believe the first and foremost marketing advantage is maintaining our own Web site.
 This is a must in today’s high-tech world.
 I personally think Albert Einstein had the right idea many years ago when he said, “Strive not to be a success but rather be of value.”
-You might have a great website but do enough people know about it and is it of value to others?
+You might have a great website but do enough people know about it, and is it of value to others?

 Another first is sending out an attractive and informative media (or press) release.
 This gives you more online visibility, better positions in search engine rankings, and more traffic to your website.
-If you haven’t done this yet, I suggest you check out Joyce White’s Marketing Page, who does wonderful articles, book reviews and promoting.
+If you haven’t done this yet, I suggest you check out Joyce White’s Marketing Page, who does wonderful articles, book reviews, and promoting.

-You can only pay for the services you need or can afford in the moment.
+You can only pay for the services you need or can afford at the moment.
 She’ll work with you and your finances.
-Blog Talk Radio is a great source for authors, who scheduled podcasts for the author.
+Blog Talk Radio is a great source for authors who scheduled podcasts for the author.
 Mine is not just a selling web.
 We need to keep in mind, the more traffic we can pull into our web, the more opportunities we will get for sales and affiliate revenue!

-They also have a Marketing Program where those of us with services can advertise and get paid for our services.
+They also have a Marketing Program where those with services can advertise and get paid for our services.
 I write book reviews.
 Joyce’s talents are many including, editing, book reviewing, formatting or book promotion.
 She feels like she can help you fulfill your own creative urges and still get paid minimally to help others achieve their dreams.
 Joyce is a retired legal secretary who works every.
-The famed artist Vincent Van Gog says, “I dream my painting and then I paint my dream.”
+The famed artist Vincent Van Gog says, “I dream my painting, and then I paint my dream.”
 Like him, we need to dream our writing and then write our dream.

 Martin Luther King says, “Faith is taking the first step even when there is no staircase.”
-Keep the faith and step lightly but loudly.

 Confucius says, “Choose a job you love and you will never have to work a day in your life.”
 I agree.
-Writing is a job but it is no chore.

-I imagine if you can maintain a sense of fairness for who is responsible for what; you can check out co-publishing material with other authors.
+I imagine if you can maintain a sense of fairness for who is responsible for what, you can check out co-publishing material with other authors.
 Another way to frugally educate ourselves is by signing for interesting e-mail newsletters.
-We can all be sure our emails go straight to the recipient unlike letters or faxes of the past.
+We can all be sure our emails go straight to the recipient, unlike letters or faxes of the past.
 Of course, we should all know we have to be careful when it comes to e-mail marketing.
 It has so many irritants and pitfalls.
-This kind of marketing can be very distasteful without honesty and respect by both the writer and the reader.
+This marketing kind can be very distasteful without honesty and respect by both the writer and the reader.
 Finally, to find out if you’re making any headway out on the net, just Google your name or your Web site’s name!

 Don’t forget radio and talk shows to promote yourself and your work.
 Become a joiner.
 Successful writers – – write for our reader’s pleasure, not the search engines or our ego.
-I write about all that interests me not just Art Therapy; however, I am Winged for Art Therapy.
+I write about all that interests me, not just Art Therapy; however, I am Winged for Art Therapy.
 This is the pen name I use.
 No matter who we are, the more traffic we can pull in, the more opportunities we will get for sales and affiliate revenue!
 We can’t afford to be shy when it comes to getting the word out that we are messengers and we have something to offer others.
 Don’t believe everything you hear.
-Despite the fact that writers and authors are notorious for being alone a lot, thanks to the Internet and our computers, we don’t have to be lonely.
+Although writers and authors are notorious for being alone a lot, thanks to the Internet and our computers, we don’t have to be lonely.

-Making new friends by networking moves us all deeply when we discover kindred and compatible spirits along the way like on-line magazines, and other sites that can guide you to your destination.
+Making new friends by networking moves us all deeply when we discover kindred and compatible spirits along the way, like on-line magazines and other sites that can guide you to your destination.
 Of course, honesty and respect are some of the attributes we’d like to see more often in all the phases of networking and marketing.
 These values promote friendship and success.
-I’m sure most authors appreciate the words of Gandhi who said, “Be the change you want to see in the world.”
+I’m sure most authors appreciate the words of Gandhi, who said, “Be the change you want to see in the world.”